nicktahani/nfl-covid-cases/README.md

-Tracking postive COVID cases in the NFL.
+Tracking NFL players placed on the COVID reserve list.